mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - `spark.sparkContext.defaultParallelism` will return # of cores in cluster
   - local mode has cores on local machine - Mesos etc, has min of 2 or cores on machine...
 - Num of partitions of data `df.rdd.getNumPartitions()`

 - **coalesce()** - narrow transformation: no shuffling, doesn't increase partitions
   - returns new DF with exactly N partitions (decrease number of partitions from current #, to N)
     - cannot coalesce to # greater than current # of partitions
     - cannot guarantee equal partition sizes
+    - used to reduce partitions w/o shuffle
 - **repartition()** - wide transformation: reshuffles ALL data, *evenly* balances partition sizes
-  - returns new DF with exactly N partitions uniformly distributed - used to repartition to MORE partitions or EVEN out
+  - returns new DF with exactly N partitions uniformly distributed - used to repartition to MORE partitions or EVEN out by shuffling data
+    - if you try and repartiton on a col - it will automatically default to `spark.sql.shuffle.partitions` which = 200 by default.
 - General rule - when partitioning, # of partitions to = # of cores - or at least a MULTIPLE of the # of cores
   - each partition, when cached is ~ 200 MB is considered optimal based on real-world exp
 - If i read data in with 10 partitions - do I decrease to 8 partitions? or increase to 16?